-The if statement of Python is similar to that of other languages.
-The if statement contains a logical expression using which data is compared, and a decision is made based on the result of the comparison.
+It is similar to that of other languages.
+The if statement contains a logical expression using which data is compared and a decision is made based on the result of the comparison.

 if expression: statement(s)

-If the boolean expression evaluates to true then the block of statement(s) inside the if statement will be executed.
-If boolean expression evaluates to false then the first set of code after the end of the if statement(s) will be executed.
+If the boolean expression evaluates to TRUE, then the block of statement(s) inside the if statement is executed.
+If boolean expression evaluates to FALSE, then the first set of code after the end of the if statement(s) is executed.

 #!/usr/bin/python var1 = 100 if var1: print "1 - Got a true expression value" print var1 var2 = 0 if var2: print "2 - Got a true expression value" print var2 print "Good bye!"

 When the above code is executed, it produces the following result −

 1 - Got a true expression value 100 Good bye!